rasclatt/ZipEngine/README.md

 # ZipEngine
-A quick and dirty save to disk or download zip archive class
+A quick and dirty save to disk or download zip archive class for PHP.
+Not frills, just add files and go.
+Uses the ZipArchive class (required).

 **Example of use:**